Kiara Advani: Early work and struggle (2014–2019)

 Two years later, Advani appeared in the sports drama M.S.
-Dhoni: The Untold Story (2016), a biopic of cricketer MS Dhoni who served as the former captain of Indian cricket team.
+Dhoni: The Untold Story (2016), a biopic of cricketer MS Dhoni who served as a former captain of Indian cricket team.
 She had a supporting role opposite Sushant Singh Rajput (who essayed Dhoni), as the real-life character of his wife, hotel manager Sakshi Rawat.
 M. S. Dhoni: The Untold Story was a major commercial success with global revenues of over ₹216 crore.
 She next appeared in Abbas–Mustan's action thriller Machine (2017).
 Critic Taran Adarsh felt that Advani had shown potential in a mediocre film.
 It failed at the box office.
 She next collaborated with filmmaker Karan Johar, for their first of many films, in the Netflix anthological film Lust Stories (2018), where she starred opposite Vicky Kaushal as his sexually dissatisfied wife.
 Writing for NDTV, Raja Sen found her to be "positively lovely" in it.

 Advani expanded to Telugu cinema in 2018, appearing with Mahesh Babu in the action film Bharat Ane Nenu from Koratala Siva, about a student who unexpectedly becomes the chief minister of Andhra Pradesh.
 Janani K of India Today opined that she "shines in her brief role" but added that her character was "more of an eye-candy who doesn't add any purpose to the story".
 The film grossed ₹225 crore worldwide, making it one of Telugu cinema's highest grossers.
 She, however, failed to replicate this success with her second Telugu film, Vinaya Vidheya Rama, co-starring Ram Charan.
 In a scathing review for The Hindu, Sangeetha Devi Dundoo wrote, "It isn't Kiara Advani's fault that she looks lost in the melee."
 In the same year, she had a guest appearance in Abhishek Varman's ensemble period film Kalank, produced by Johar.